 Medium peels will require some recovery.
 This is because the trichloroacetic acid creates deeper penetration than the glycolic acids used for our superficial peels.
 Because they penetrate more deeply TCA peels loosen the skin bonds more deeply.
 They leave the skin red and stinging, and there will be some crusting.
 Facial redness can linger for up to a few weeks.

 The main thing after a peel of any strength is sun protection.
 Because the peel has removed some of your epidermises and potentially some of your second layer, the dermis, the newly exposed skin doesn’t have the accumulated layer of dead skin cells to help provide sun protection.
 After any peel, you need to protect your skin with 30+ SPF sunscreen and clothing.

 From there, it makes sense to step up your skincare routine a little bit.
 If you’ve been winging it in the past, it would be a good idea to let our team at Center for Dermatology give you advice on morning and evening skincare products and practices.

 Light peels can be done as much as you want.
 Our patients from around the Portland area often come in once a month for light peels to keep their skin turning over and vibrant.

 Medium peels penetrate more deeply, so they cannot be done as often.
 We suggest having medium peels no more than once every three or four months.

-If you’re interested in learning more about chemical peels please contact us for a consultation with one of our providers at 503.297.3440 or fill out our contact us form below.
+If you’re interested in learning more about chemical peels please contact us for a consultation with one of our providers at 503.297.3440.
 We will discuss your needs and concerns, and determine your best course of action.